 “Write down your plans and figure out how long each item takes to cook so you can be in the same ballpark when it’s all done!” – Rowdyroddypooper via Instgram

 “A tip I like to share with folks is to apply rub and butter under the skin, that way it will apply directly to the meat and seep in.
 I do this with the white meat portions.” — Learningtosmoke via Instagram

 “I like to melt a few sticks of butter, then use my injector to liberally inject the melted butter into the cold turkey.
 The butter quickly cools and solidifies.
 Then, smoking low and slow, it slowly melts again and makes for a very moist finished bird.”– barnacle_bob56 via Instagram

 Finally, make sure to Instagram your pics and tag us.
 Just kidding!

-No really, you should definitely Instagram the heck out of all the hard work you did to create such a magical meal!!!
+No really, I’m serious.
+You should definitely Instagram the heck out of all the hard work you did to create such a magical meal!!!
 And I was serious, tag us too!!!

 Additional Recipes for Thanksgiving on the Grill